 - Education and Learning

-What Reports Have Been Made?
+What Reports Were Made?

 - What happened?

-- Did they do anything about it?
+- Whether they did anything about it?

-- Did you get any support?
+- Whether you received any support?